On the Limitations and Possibilities of Nash Regret Minimization in Zero-Sum Matrix Games under Noisy Feedback: Algorithms and Analysis for matrix game under Bandit Feedback

-In this section, we present the algorithm (Algorithm \ref{alg-2x2-bandit}) for $2\times 2$ matrix game under Bandit Feedback.
+In this section, we formally present the algorithm (Algorithm \ref{alg-2x2-bandit}) for $2\times 2$ matrix game under Bandit Feedback.
 In section \ref{section:bandits:exploration}, we provide an exploration procedure.
 In section \ref{section:bandits:exploitation}, we provide provide an exploitation procedure.
-We establish the regret guarantee of both the exploration and exploitation procedure by proving Theorem \ref{thm:2x2:bandit}.
+Initially we make the assumption that the Nash equilibrium is unique and it is for a fixed time horizon.
+We then relax these assumptions in \Cref{appendix:anytime-bandit,appendix:2x2:non-unique}.
+Note that, throughout this section, NE stands for Nash equilibrium.

+We first provide a high level intuition of our algorithm.
+Unlike the full information case, we are not guaranteed that every element would be explored equally.
+Hence, in each round $t$, we have to play a strategy $x_t$ such that either every element would be explored sufficiently or we incur a negative regret.
+We achieve this goal by designing a complicated exploration procedure.
+Here we describe the key parts of the exploration procedure.